thutt/diff-review/README.md

 options that the program takes.
 Using these options will allow more complex invocations -- such as naming the output, or putting it into a different directory location.

+- Native (pyqt6)

+  This viewer program was entirely generated through conversations with Claude.ai.
+When it is deemed to be working well-enough, it will likely become the default viewer, replacing TkDiff.

+  The Help menu describes how to use the features of the program.